Multicyclic norias: a first-transition approach to extreme values of the currents: Discussion

 \subsection{Relation to a companion publication}

-The present manuscript is strictly related to a companion work \cite{neri2022extreme} by the same authors that addresses similar questions.
+The present manuscript is strictly related to a companion work \cite{neri2022extreme} by the same Authors that addresses similar questions.
 Let us clarify in which ways.

-The above hitting result for the cumulated current to ever become $-1$ (for $F > 0$) lends itself to a simple generalization to the case of the cumulated current hitting value $-n$, for $n \in \mathbb{N}$.
-Intuitively (given that denumerable + denumerable = denumerable) this is just given by reiterating the hitting problem (renewal property), with the initial condition stabilizing to the previous occurrence of $\down$ just after the first occurrence.
-One immediately obtains

-where we rewrote $\pi(\up|\down)/\pi(\down|\up) = \exp F^{\leftrightarrow}$ as the effective affinity of a system whose trans-transition matrix $P^\leftrightarrow$ has the columns swapped with respect to $P$; interestingly this auxiliary dynamics also plays a role in formulating the transient fluctuation relation in Ref.\,\cite{harunari2022beat}, but its physical interpretation has still to be clarified.

-This latter equation is strictly related to Eq.\,(14) in Ref.\,\cite{neri2022extreme}.
-There the normalized probability $\mathfrak{p}_{-n}$ of the cumulated current taking minimum value $-n$ is addressed, while in our case after the cumulated current takes value $-n$ it may be the case that it takes even more negative values.
+Equation (\ref{eq:fn}) is strictly related to Eq.\,(14) in Ref.\,\cite{neri2022extreme}.
+There the normalized probability $\mathfrak{p}_{-n}$ of the cumulated current taking minimum value $-n$ is addressed, while in our case $\mathfrak{f}_{-n}$ allows that, after hitting value $-n$, the cumulate current may take even more negative values.
 Therefore we have, intuitively, that this latter is the cumulative distribution of the former

 Given that $\mathfrak{p}_{-k}$ is normalized, this identification allows to estimate the escape probability that the cumulated current never actually attains a negative value as $\mathfrak{p}_0 = 1 - \mathfrak{f}_{-1}$, which in view of Eqs.\,(\ref{eq:inview}), the explicit expression for the trans-transition probabilibites Eqs.\,(\ref{eq:explicit}) and (\ref{eq:ten}), and the explicit expression for the probability of the first transition Eq.\,(\ref{eq:init}) allows to express $\mathfrak{p}_0$ in terms of the (distribution of) the initial state (see below the explicit expression).